akiomik/squawks/README.md

 ## Install

-The binaries for Linux, macOS and Windows can be downloaded from [the release page](https://github.com/akiomik/get-old-tweets/releases/latest).
+- Download the latest release from [the release page](https://github.com/akiomik/get-old-tweets/releases/latest).
+Supported platforms are Windows, macOS and linux.
+- Extract the downloaded `.tar.gz` file.

 ## Usage